-I LOVE this recipe because it’s is so quick and easy to make.
-Plus, it is picky-eater approved, just make sure the salsa verde is not too spicy for kids.
+I LOVE this recipe because it’s so quick and easy to make.
+Plus, it is picky-eater-approved; make sure the salsa verde is not too spicy for kids.

 Please check the recipe card at the bottom of the post for exact quantities and instructions (scroll down).